-We are a leading producer of specialty metal and chemical products, which are produced using a range of proprietary and proven technologies to manufacture products used in a number of advanced pharmaceutical, electronic and industrial applications.
+We are a leading producer of specialty metal and chemical products used in a number of advanced pharmaceutical, electronic and industrial applications.
+We deploy a range of proprietary and proven technologies to manufacture our products.
 Typical products include purified metals such as bismuth, gallium, germanium, indium, selenium and tellurium, inorganic chemicals based on such metals and compound semiconductor wafers.
 Many of these are critical precursors and key enablers in markets such as solar, light-emitting diodes and eco-friendly materials.

 We are an integrated supplier having both primary and secondary refining capabilities.
 Our primary refining capabilities allow us to treat very low-grade metal concentrates, and extract and refine the metals of interest so that they can be fed to our secondary refining operations, where we attain the highest level of purity.
-Once purified our metals can either be sold to customers in the form of pure metals, alloys or chemicals.
+Once purified, our metals can be sold to customers in the form of pure metals, alloys or chemicals.
 Because we can perform extensive refining functions, allowing us to go from one end of the purity spectrum to the other, and we can manufacture chemicals and alloys, we consider ourselves a supplier with integrated refining capabilities.
 In addition, our primary refining capabilities enable us to treat complex feeds and very low-grade concentrates containing only small amounts of the metals of interest, playing an important role in the recycling of the specialty metals that we produce.

 Purification and manufacturing activities are carried out using a variety of metallurgical and chemical processes.
 Our raw materials or "feedstock" are generally in the form of concentrates or recyclable materials containing the metals of interest.
 Given the nature of our activities and the metals that we purify, we operate under, and comply with, stringent environmental, health and safety conditions.
-Several of our operations are either certified (ISO 9001 and ISO 14001 and OHSAS 18001) or have FDA approval, reinforcing our commitment to best practices in terms of operations, quality and health and safety.
+Several of our operations are either certified (ISO 9001 and ISO 14001 and OHSAS 18001) or have approval from the United States Food and Drug Administration ("FDA"), reinforcing our commitment to best practices in terms of operations, quality and health and safety.